Return

 mem-care-blog-image-2

-At Seasons, our dedicated team is always looking for new ways to improve the lives of our residents.
+At Seasons Retirement Communities, our dedicated team is always looking for new ways to improve the lives of our residents.
 As the Canadian population ages, experts suggest that an increasing number of seniors and their families will be affected by dementia and Alzheimer’s disease.
 According to the Alzheimer Society of Canada, over 500,000 are Canadians living with dementia today.
-They project the number of Canadians living with dementia in 2030 will be 912,000.
+They project the number of Canadians living with dementia in 2030 will be closer to a million.

 The Seasons Memory Care philosophy is based on authentic relationships.